CJ-404/communication-using-scala-and-RabbitMQ/README.md

 This is primarily to the fact that RabbitMQ Java client still supports JDK 6 and doesn't have a lambda-friendly API.

+### system req
+maven:  Apache Maven 3.5.4 (mvnw is provided within the repo - so no problem)
+jdk:    openjdk version "1.8.0_452" / openjdk-8-jdk (should work for newest ones)
+scala:  Scala code runner version 2.13.16
+RabbitMQ: 4.1.0

 ## Compiling the Code